Rottenham/simple-avz/doc/README(eng).md

 [English](./README(eng).md) | [简体中文](../README.md)

-*---------- The brand-new AvZ*
+*---------- the brand-new AvZ experience*

 Simple AvZ is a syntax simplification framework based on AvZ 1.

 ## Quick Start

-Use AvZ VSCode extension's `Get AvZ Extension` command to download Simple AvZ, and then add `#include "SimpleAvZ/lib.h"` to your script.
+Use AvZ VSCode extension's `Get AvZ Extension` command to install Simple AvZ, and then add `#include "SimpleAvZ/lib.h"` to your script.
 That's it!

 If `Get AvZ Extension` is broken, you may also manually download it from the `/release` directory in this repo.